 Welcome students at the door.
 Ask how their week has been-what they are pleased/troubled about.
-Ask if they enjoy family worship as Abram did.
+Encourage them to share any experiences from last week's lesson study.
 Have them begin the Readiness Activity of your choice.

 A. You First